People linking disparate groups together (aka Structural Holes aka weak links aka High choice links) produce better ideas.

 structural holes.
 The between-group brokers are more likely to express ideas, less likely to have ideas dismissed, and more likely to

-.
+have ideas evaluated as valuable.
 I close with implications for creativity and structural change.

 No comments: